taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 `function.get_aot_module_kernel`

-Get a precompiled Taichi kernel from the AOT module. `definition.null_handle` is returned if the module does not have a kernel of the specified name.
+Retrieves a pre-compiled Taichi kernel from the AOT module.
+Returns `definition.null_handle` if the module does not have a kernel of the specified name.

 `function.get_aot_module_compute_graph`